 Schedule 17 and 18: Paragraph 24.1, a new sub-paragraph added to allow for the calculation of UMS Connectees discounts associated with LDNO “Designated EHV Property” distribution systems.

-The above amendments therefore required an amendment to the charging models (Common Distribution Charging Methodology (CDCM), both versions of the EHV Distribution Charging Methodology (EDCM) and the Price Control Disaggregation Model (PCDM).
+The above amendments therefore required an amendment to the charging models (Common Distribution Charging Methodology (CDCM), both versions of the EHV Distribution Charging Methodology (EDCM) and the Price Control Disaggregation Model (PCDM)).

-This approach however introduced errors generated by using an average weighted discount.
-This error increased the greater the divergence between the LDNO’s own portfolio of domestic connections made to networks with different DNO/IDNO boundary network levels and that of the average across the Host DNO.
+This approach however introduced errors generated by using a weighted average discount.
+This error increased the greater the divergence between the LDNO’s own portfolio of domestic connections made to networks with different DNO/LDNO boundary network levels and that of the average across the host DNO.
 Whilst these differences were not significant in cash terms due to the relatively low value of most LDNO UMS portfolios, the Working Group felt that the error was too large to be considered insignificant.

 As well as introducing these errors, the Working Group also felt that the proposed solution introduced additional complexity.
 As a result, the Working Group agreed to consider alternative solutions to the issues presented to date within DCP 203.
 The Working Group felt that since DCP 203 was attempting to reduce the complexity of inter-distributor billing arrangements, the conclusion was that the intent of the CP could be met by reviewing and amending Schedule 19 (Portfolio Billing) of the DCUSA.
-The solution which this consultation focuses upon proposes to introduce changes to Schedule 19 that entitles the LDNO to either opt for the current arrangements or settle on one discount factor which would be governed by the boundary network level that connected the majority of the LDNO’s UMS portfolio.
+The solution which this consultation focused upon proposed to introduce changes to Schedule 19 that entitle the LDNO to either opt for the current arrangements or settle on one discount factor which would be governed by the boundary network level that connected the majority of the LDNO’s UMS portfolio.
 For example if the LDNO’s UMS portfolio was made up of 51% connected at a HV boundary network level and 49% LV – then the LDNO would opt for the entire inventory to be settled with a HV LDNO discount factor.

 The Working Group discussed the basis for determining the applicable LLFC to be applied by the LDNO.
 The determining factor for the LDNO discount will be based on the upstream LDNO/DNO boundary connection level of the majority of all domestic LDNO connections.
 The logic being that in time, should the CP be implemented, the LDNOs will not be raising MPANs for UMS connections with different LDNO/DNO boundaries.
-This may make it difficult to easily determine the network level that each UMS connection is made at.
-So, for example if the LDNO has agreed with the Host DNO that they use a LLFC that represents an LV LDNO discount for all relevant UMS connections, then all the UMS connections would appear to be connected to the DNO at LV when some may be connected at other network levels.
+This may make it difficult in future to easily determine the network level to which each UMS connection is connected.
+So, for example if the LDNO has agreed with the host DNO that they use a LLFC that represents an LV LDNO discount for all relevant UMS connections, then all the UMS connections would appear to be connected to the DNO at LV, when some may be connected at other network levels.
+The number of domestic connections should be a good proxy for the number of UMS connections, as a high proportion of UMS connections relate to street lighting and so should be in close proportion to the number of domestic connections.
 Using the domestic connections will form an enduring basis for the determination of the LLFC to be applied.

-The DNO will be able to review the D0314 data flow (Non Half Hourly Embedded Network DUoS Report) to confirm the LLFC requested by the LDNO is the appropriate LLFC.
+The host DNO will be able to review the D0314 data flow (Non Half Hourly Embedded Network DUoS Report) to confirm the LLFC requested by the LDNO is the appropriate LLFC.
 The D0314 contains the LLFCs and MPAN counts for all NHH connections in the DNO’s distribution area for the EDNO and the LLFCs identify the POC voltage level of those MPANs.